 - I. Rules governing the use of the privilege any day during the week according to the regulations provided below: - A. A junior/senior in GOOD STANDING may exercise this privilege any day of the week during the normal lunch period (1:00-1:40 PM).
 You must be on time for your period 4/FLEX class.
 Tardiness will not be tolerated.
-NOTE: EVERY WEDNESDAY on early RELEASE days, LUNCH period=12:05-12:45 PM. - B. If you drive your own car, you must have a completed Driving and Parking Permission Form on file in the Upper School Office, and a current parking tag displayed on your car. - C. The off-campus participation form below must indicate whether or not a driver has permission to transport passengers.
+NOTE: EVERY WEDNESDAY on early RELEASE days, LUNCH period=12:05-12:45 PM. - B. If you drive your own car, you must have a completed Driving and Parking Permission Form on file in the Upper School Office, and a current parking tag displayed on your car. - C. The off-campus participation form found in FACTS must indicate whether or not a driver has permission to transport passengers.
 Even if you plan to be just a passenger, your parents must complete and sign this form. - D. You must check out and in with Mr. Cave or Mr. Gallina when you leave and return from off-campus lunch.
 STUDENTS MUST PERSONALLY CHECK OUT AND IN and TURN-IN/PICKUP their OWN student ID.
-Maclay Student ID is preferred or another form of identification of equal size (NOT a piece of paper that blows away or personal property such as a backpack).
-This is great practice for college where your ID is required for access to nearly everything on campus - E. If the student is on the Care List for having a grade in any class below a C-, off-campus lunch privileges will be suspended for the entire week until the grade is brought up to a C- or higher. - F. ALL SCHOOL RULES AS OUTLINED IN THE MACLAY UPPER SCHOOL HANDBOOK FOR PARENTS AND STUDENTS ARE IN EFFECT, AND MUST BE OBSERVED BY ALL PARTICIPANTS IN THIS PROGRAM. - II.
-Penalties for infractions of the above rules:
+Maclay Student ID is preferred or another form of identification of equal size (NOT a piece of paper that blows away or personal property such as a backpack). - \\This is great practice for college where your ID is required for access to nearly everything on campus (dormitory, cafeteria, fitness center etc.). - E. If the student is on the Care List for having a grade in any class below a C-, off-campus lunch privileges will be suspended for the entire week until the grade is brought up to a C- or higher. - F. ALL SCHOOL RULES AS OUTLINED IN THE MACLAY UPPER SCHOOL HANDBOOK FOR PARENTS AND STUDENTS ARE IN EFFECT, AND MUST BE OBSERVED BY ALL PARTICIPANTS IN THIS PROGRAM. - II.
+Penalties for infractions of the above rules: - A. If you fail to return to school on time OR CHECK BACK IN with Mr. Cave or Mr. Gallina: - 1.
+FIRST offense-apology after school to remind yourself to be on time - 2.
+SECOND offense one WEEK suspension of off-campus privileges. - 3.
+THIRD offense one MONTH suspension of off-campus lunch privileges. - 4.
+FOURTH offense LOSS of off-campus privileges for remainder of the year. - B. If you leave campus without proper permission, or fail to return to campus, both driver and rider(s) will have all off-campus lunch privileges revoked and disciplinary action will be taken. - C. Failure to maintain good standing will result in an automatic suspension of this privilege. - D. Failure to observe School rules while off-campus will result in immediate disciplinary action.